Itchy Jones Stadium

 Itchy Jones Stadium is a baseball venue in Carbondale, Illinois.
-It is home to the Southern Illinois Salukis baseball team of the NCAA Division I Missouri Valley Conference.
+It is home to the Southern Illinois Salukis baseball team of the NCAA Division I Missouri Valley Conference (MVC).
 The field, opened in 1964, holds 2,000 spectators.
 The field is named for former Southern Illinois baseball coach Abe Martin, and the venue was previously known simply as Abe Martin Field.
 In 2014 after a complete renovation, the larger stadium was dedicated "Itchy Jones Stadium" after head coach Itch Jones.

 History

 After the field's 1964 construction, it remained undedicated until 1972.
 On April 30, 1972, the field was formally dedicated to Abe Martin.
 Martin coached Saluki baseball for 19 seasons (1946–1964) during a 33-year tenure at the university.
 A scoreboard was also added around the time of the dedication.

 In the decades after the facility's opening, several minor improvements were made.
 In 1966, new bleachers, believed to have been taken from Sportsman's Park in St. Louis, were added.
 Sportsman's, the former home of Major League Baseball's both St. Louis Cardinals and Browns, had closed earlier that year.
 In 1988, a clubhouse was built.
 2000 renovations saw bermuda grass installed in the outfield and batting cages beyond the right field fence.
 In 2006, an electronic scoreboard was constructed past the right center field fence.